What Are the Parental Rights of Unmarried Parents?

 Even if unmarried, both parents are required to financially support any children they have.
 Depending on the incomes and responsibilities of each parent, the court will evaluate the contributions of each and the needs of the child to determine if one parent should contribute financially via child support payments.
 Should the parent paying support come into financial trouble, such as a job loss, he or she may have support re-evaluated based on the change in circumstances.

 Typically, if the child spends the majority of his or her time living with one parent, the other parent will be required to pay support.
-If you believe you are owed child support from your child’s other parent, you have the option to sue and pursue legal means to have the court order the parent to contribute.
+If you believe you are owed child support from your child’s other parent, you have the option to pursue legal means to have the court order the parent to contribute.

 To discuss your parental rights and legal options, contact McKinley Irvin at any of our offices throughout Washington State.